Discover free films for watching, discussing and exploring filmmaking.

 National Schools Partnership and Into Film with Pathé launch A United Kingdom: The Power of Unity.

-History teacher and film club leader Daryn Simon outlines why he believes that film is a powerful tool for developing young people's understanding of history.
+Ahead of VE Day (8 May) history teacher Daryn Simon details why he believes that film is a powerful tool for developing young people's understanding of history.

 Reading time 4 mins